 Bookkeeping for law firms: Essential accounting practices for compliance & clarity

-These scenarios occur regularly at law firms that use general bookkeepers unfamiliar with legal accounting requirements.
-The consequences range from uncomfortable client conversations to bar complaints that threaten your license and professional reputation.
+Law firms using general bookkeepers unfamiliar with legal accounting requirements face consequences that range from uncomfortable client conversations to bar complaints that threaten your license and professional reputation.

 Accounting for law firms is not simply business bookkeeping with legal terminology.
 It involves fiduciary obligations, regulatory requirements, and documentation standards that differ fundamentally from those of other professional service businesses.
 Understanding these differences protects both your clients and your practice.